alisaifee/coredis/docs/source/compatibility.rst

 GEORADIUS
 *********

-Query a sorted set representing a geospatial index to fetch members matching a given maximum distance from a point
+Queries a geospatial index for members within a distance from a coordinate, optionally stores the result.

 - Documentation: `GEORADIUS <https://redis.io/commands/georadius>`_
 - Implementation: :meth:`~coredis.Redis.georadius`